littensy/reflex/docs/docs/guides/roact-reflex/using-the-producer.md

 ---

-## Pre-typed `useProducer` hook
+## Typed `useProducer` hook

-If you want to use the [`useProducer`](../../reference/roact-reflex/use-producer) hook without passing the type of your root producer, you can use the `UseProducerHook` type to create a pre-typed hook:
+If you want to use the [`useProducer`](../../reference/roact-reflex/use-producer) hook without passing the type of your root producer, you can use the `UseProducerHook` type to create a typed hook:

 ```ts
 import { UseProducerHook, useProducer } from "@rbxts/roact-reflex";